xlxlxlx/cancer_gene_primate/README.md

 The scripts are labeled according to their order of execution.
 If two scripts share the same preceeding number, this indicates that there is no strict sequence for executing them.

 ### 0_blast_alignment
-Scripts and files under this folder is for human gene alignment to primate and nonprimate coding sequences.
+Scripts and files under this folder are for human gene alignment to primate and nonprimate coding sequences.

 - 1_tblastn_protein_cds.py
 Align protein sequence to CDS sequence